NGO Research Day 2021

 Closing remarks and presentation of the special issue

-Tobias Polzer, Senior Lecturer in Accounting, University of Sussex Business School
+Tobias Polzer, Vienna University of Economics and Business

 For more information about submissions, please contact Galina Goncharenko: email@example.com